Peras al olmo/(Trying to get blood out of a stone)

 Oil on canvas

-This is one of my first oil paintings and came from my frustration when I find someone is ill- intended.
+This is one of my first oil paintings and came from my frustration when realising someone is ill- intended.
 I tend to feel surprised no matter how many times I have been through this.
 A Spanish saying came to me back then .
 It is the equivalent of “trying to get blood out of a stone” and translates as “Don’t ask an elm for pears”.
-So, I brought a pear to a park where there was an elm and hanged it to take some photographs; it was winter.
+I figured I could bring a pear to a park where there was an elm to hang it and take some pictures; it was winter.

 Apparently, the Greeks started using elms to hold vines, and became a common practice with the Romans.
 This expression in particular comes from a Latin poet.
 So, if you found fruit on an elm, it could only be grapes.